sebastianbergmann/diff/README.md

 ## Installation

-You can use the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) or [Composer](http://getcomposer.org/) to download and install this package as well as its dependencies.
+You can use [Composer](http://getcomposer.org/) or the [PEAR Installer](http://pear.php.net/manual/en/guide.users.commandline.cli.php) to download and install this package as well as its dependencies.

+### Composer

+To add this package as a local, per-project dependency to your project, simply add a dependency on `sebastian/diff` to your project's `composer.json` file.
+Here is a minimal example of a `composer.json` file that just defines a dependency on Diff:

+    {
+        "require": {
+            "sebastian/diff": "*"
+        }
+    }

 ### PEAR Installer